shirinmjr/express-react-bank/README.md

 1. Create one user total (✓)
 2. User can create new account by selecting _Create A New Account_ button (Saving / Checking) (✓)
-3. User can see the account number, blanace and the status of the accout (✓)
+3. User can see the account number, balance and the status of the account (✓)
 4. Select and account takes user to the account details page (✓)
 5. Uer can deposit/withdraw to/from all of their account via cash,check (✓)
 6. User can delete their account but they need to transfer the balance before that.
 Balance need to be 0 before request to close an account (✓)